-- 11.2.1 When a competitor makes a landing at will, the landing point is the final resting place of the basket after landing. - 11.2.2 Unless otherwise stated in the task data, a landing at will is not permitted within a MMA where a target is displayed or if no MMA is set, within 200 meters of any goal/target set by the Director or selected by the competitor or any physical mark of the competitor (for penalty see distance infringements).
+- 11.2.1 When a competitor makes a landing at will, the landing point is the final resting place of the basket after landing. - Unless otherwise stated in the task data, a landing at will is not permitted within a MMA where a target is displayed.
+If no MMA is set, a landing at will is not permitted within 200 meters of any goal/target set by the Director or selected by the competitor or any physical mark of the competitor (for penalty see distance infringements).